noano2015/Cracks_concrete_detector/README.md

 # Cracks_concrete_detector

-This is a model created to detect cracks on concrete walls as part of the IBM AI Engineering Course.
+This is a model created to detect cracks on concrete walls as part of the IBM AI Capstone Project.
-It was used PyTorch in this program.
+PyTorch was used in this program and was fine tuned the Resnet-18 model.